Ulm-IQO/qudi-iqo-modules/docs/installation_guide.md

   <img src="https://user-images.githubusercontent.com/5861249/176209579-3175f422-e940-4a58-98e1-821a85211de3.png" alt="drawing" width="700"/>

 Now we open the code in Pycharm.
-- Add the qudi-iqo-modules (and potentially qudi-core) folders by 'File'->'Open..'.
-After selecting their respective folders you choose the 'Attach' option in the dialogue to have seperate locations open in the same project.
+- Add the qudi-iqo-modules (and potentially qudi-core) folder by 'File'->'Open..'.
+After selecting the folder, a pop up window will ask you how to open the project.
+Press the 'Attach' option to have seperate locations open in the same project.
 If you did install qudi-core in non-developer mode, you can find your qudi-core folder by `python -c "import os, sys; print(os.path.dirname(sys.executable)+'\Lib\site-packages\qudi')"`

 - Now navigate in Pycharm to 'Run'->'Edit configuration' and create a new 'Shell script' configuration just as shown below.
 The '-d' flag enables debug output and is optional.

   <img src="https://user-images.githubusercontent.com/5861249/190195589-dff2a80e-65f8-43bd-ae1c-cef937c099ce.png" alt="drawing" width="500"/>

-You may run qudi now from Pycharm via  'Run'->'Run qudi'.
+You may run Qudi now from Pycharm via  'Run'->'Run qudi'.

 ### Switching branches
 Switching to some other development branch is easy, if you installed your modules in dev mode.
 Just look in the lower right to access Pycharm's branch control and